claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 ---

 # <u>Daylight By A Thousand Stars</u>
-A novel that I started in high school.
+An existentialist fantasy novel that I started in high school.
 Will I ever actually publish it?
 Maybe.

 <div class="page-break" style="page-break-before: always;"></div>